-USW is creating a peer network for early career researchers, helping them to succeed in their chosen area by providing access to expertise, advice and support.The Early Career Researcher Network is for all staff who are fairly new to research and want research to be part of their academic career.
+USW has created a peer network for early career researchers, helping them to succeed in their chosen area by providing access to expertise, advice and support.The Early Career Researcher Network is for all staff who are fairly new to research and want research to be part of their academic career.
 You can be at any career stage, age or discipline.
 Contact Michelle Evans, Research and Innovation Services.

 Established in 2008, the Women in Universities Mentoring Scheme (WUMS) is a dynamic and innovative all-Wales scheme that aims to promote and facilitate professional development for women working in Welsh universities.
 USW is currently piloting the new digital scheme with Aberystwyth University.
 It now makes use of a bespoke online matching platform that will allow colleagues to connect digitally, across roles, and institutions.
 The Scheme is open to those working in teaching, research, and professional services, and is inclusive of all individuals who identify as women.

 The Wales Women in STEM Network aims to expose and address the barriers that face women working in Science, Technology, Engineering and Maths.
 It brings together those who implement change within the sector, and those who work to create a positive environment where women and girls can thrive throughout their careers.
 We provide support, events and networking opportunities to facilitate female participation in STEM at all career stages, from school learners to industry professionals and research leaders.

 The BME Staff Network was established in 2021.
 Its focus is to provide support to staff from BME backgrounds and to offer critical interventions that push forward USW’s anti-racist agenda.
 The BME Staff Network’s priority areas in need of further investigation and with a clear focus on clarity and transparency, include progression routes, knowledge transfer processes, and the representation and visibility of BME staff.